Martizz/Office-room/README.md

 # Office-room
 Application that creates office room.
 It is presentation of theory about objective C++ features.
-Helpful while understanding terms connected with objective programming.
+Helpful while understanding terms connected with object-oriented programming.